slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 + g_s_bhogal@x -- You'll never know most of your beliefs, because you’ll never express them.
 To discover who you are, write.
-> *"Make it personal enough so you feel embarrassed to share it."  -- Quentin Tarantino*
 > *"What no spouse of a writer can ever understand is that a writer is working when he’s staring out the window.*

 - We don’t need ChatGPT to write letters and emails.
 Just send the prompts.